yoneken666/CourtReady/README.md

+CourtReady Project Setup Guide

-This guide covers setting up the **FastAPI Backend** and **React Frontend** and the database:
+This guide covers the complete setup for the FastAPI Backend, React Frontend, and PostgreSQL Database to run the CourtReady application.

- 1\.
-Prerequisites
+1. Prerequisites

-Make sure you have the following installed:
+Before you begin, make sure you have the following software installed on your system:

-pycharm IDE (recommended)

 Python 3.10+

 Node.js & npm

-postgresSql
+PostgreSQL (You can download it from postgresql.org)

+PyCharm (Recommended IDE)

+2. Database Setup

+You must install and configure the database before running the backend.

+Install PostgreSQL: Follow the installer.
+When it asks you to set a password for the postgres user, remember what you set.

+Create the Database:

+Open pgAdmin (which installs with PostgreSQL).

+Connect to your local server (using the password you just set).

+In the browser panel, right-click Databases > Create > Database...

+Enter the database name exactly: courtready_db

+Click Save.

-2\.
-Backend Setup (FastAPI)
+3. Backend Setup (FastAPI)

-All the commands below should be run on the terminal from the `practise/backend` directory.
+All commands are run from the practise/backend directory.

-pip install email-validator

-pip install sqlalchemy psycopg2-binary passlib[bcrypt] python-jose[cryptography]

-Step 2.1: Initialize Python Environment
+Step 3.1: Create & Activate Virtual Environment

-1. Navigate to the backend folder:
+Open your terminal and navigate to the backend folder:

 cd practise/backend

-3. Create/activate the virtual environment (`.venv`):
+Create and activate the virtual environment (.venv):

-   python -m venv .venv (skip if env created already)
+python -m venv .venv
 .\.venv\Scripts\activate

+(Your terminal prompt should now show (.venv))

+Step 3.2: Configure Database Connection

+Open the file practise/backend/database.py in PyCharm.

+Find this line:
+SQLALCHEMY_DATABASE_URL = "postgresql://postgres:YOUR_POSTGRES_PASSWORD@localhost/courtready_db"

+Replace YOUR_POSTGRES_PASSWORD with the actual password you set during the PostgreSQL installation.

- Step 2.2: Install All Dependencies
+Step 3.3: Install All Python Dependencies

+Run these commands one by one.
+We are installing specific versions of bcrypt and passlib to prevent a known login/signup compatibility error.

- Install the core web framework, server, and file-handling libraries:
+# Install core libraries

- pip install fastapi uvicorn[standard] python-multipart
+pip install fastapi "uvicorn[standard]" python-multipart sqlalchemy psycopg2-binary python-jose[cryptography] email-validator

+# Install specific, compatible versions for auth
+pip uninstall -y passlib bcrypt pip install bcrypt==4.0.1 pip install passlib

-Step 2.3: Run the Backend Server
+Step 3.4: Run the Backend Server

 Start the FastAPI server.
-Keep this terminal window open.

-cd backend
+On its first successful run, it will automatically create the users table in your database.

 uvicorn main:app --reload

-install postgres (server password is neoaspect777)
+Keep this terminal open and running.

-3\.
-Frontend Setup (React)
+4. Frontend Setup (React)

-All commands should be run from the `practise/frontend` directory.
-Use a **NEW terminal window**.
+Use a NEW terminal window for these commands.

-Step 3.1: Install Node Dependencies
+Step 4.1: Install Node Dependencies

-#1.
 Navigate to the frontend folder:

 cd practise/frontend

-2. Install all required Node packages:
+Install all required packages (React, Axios, etc.):

 npm install

-Step 3.2: Run the Frontend Application
+Step 4.2: Run the Frontend Application

-Start the React development server:
+Start the React development server.

 npm run dev

-Step 3.3: Launch
+Keep this terminal open and running.

+5. Launch the App

-Open the URL provided by the terminal (e.g., `http://localhost:5173`) in your web browser.
-The app is now fully functional.
+Open the URL provided by the frontend terminal (e.g., http://localhost:5173) in your web browser.
+You can now sign up for a new account, log in, and use the application.

-my account password: Neo@spect777

-fix ver compatibility error casuing signup/login issues: pip uninstall passlib bcrypt pip install bcrypt==4.0.1 pip install passlib